Mifulapirus/ESP8266/README.md

 * This ibrary allows you to easily work with the ESP8266 from any Arduino.

 ### Set Up ###
-* Copy the whole ESP8266 folder into your Documents/Arduino forlder
+* Copy the whole ESP8266/Arduino Library folder into your Documents/Arduino forlder.
-* Make sure you add SoftwareSerial.h to your sketch as well as this ESP8266.h
+* Make sure you add SoftwareSerial.h to your sketch as well as this ESP8266.h.

 ### Contact ###
 * @mifulapirus